Jahender/architecture-center/docs/reliability/monitoring.md

 ### Azure SQL Database

-If your Azure SQL Database tier isn’t adequate to handle your application's Database Transaction Unit (DTU) requirements, your data use will be throttled.
+If your Azure SQL Database tier isn't adequate to handle your application's Database Transaction Unit (DTU) requirements, your data use will be throttled.
 For more information on selecting the correct service plan, see [Azure SQL Database purchasing models](/azure/sql-database/sql-database-service-tiers/).

 ## Third-party services